datariker/datariker/README.md

       <td><p>⛔ Anticensorship</p>
       <p>🍭 I like roleplaying, AUs, fanfiction, fanart, drawing, and all the classic fandom-y things.</p>
       <p>💟 Multishipper, pro(fessional)shiper, darkshipper, comshipper, plus anything else.</p>
       <p>❓ No DNI list.
-I refuse to judge people based on one (or a few) characteristics that they have.
-Feel free to interact, who ever you are.
+I do not judge people based on one (or a few) characteristics that they have.
 If we end up not getting along, then so be it.
 I'd rather have tried then not tried.</p>
       <p>Thank you for reading.</p>
       </td>
     </tr>